The Path to Proton Structure at One-Percent Accuracy: Determination of the baseline dataset

 \subsubsection{The weighted fit method}

 The weighted fit method is based on the idea that in order to determine whether a specific measurement is inconsistent with the global dataset one should produce a PDF determination that provides the best agreement to this dataset.
 One may then check whether this best agreement does or does not lead to the deterioration of the agreement with one or more of the other data included in the global dataset.
 This idea was recently used in Ref.~\cite{Forte:2020pyp} as a means of studying the determination of standard model parameters, such as the strong coupling $\alpha_s(m_Z)$, from a global PDF fit.
+Related methods were previously discussed in Ref.~\cite{Collins:2001es}.

 The way the idea is implemented is by performing a weighted fit, in which the selected dataset is given a weight that is large enough for it to carry about the same weight as the rest of the global dataset.
 To this goal, the figure of merit optimized in the fit is modified as \be \chi^2 = \frac{1}{N_{\rm dat}}\sum_{i=1}^{n_{\rm exp}}N_{\rm dat}^{(i)}\chi^2_i \qquad \longrightarrow \qquad \chi^2 = \frac{1}{N_{\rm dat}-N_{\rm dat}^{(j)}}\sum_{i\ne j}^{n_{\rm exp}}N_{\rm dat}^{(i)}\chi^2_i + \omega^{(j)}\chi^2_j \,, \ee where $N_{\rm dat}^{(i)}$ is the number of data points in the dataset $i$ and $\chi^2_i$ is the contribution to the total $\chi^2$ from the given dataset.
 The value of $\omega^{(j)}$ is then chosen as